 Our investment strategy is specifically intended to qualify for the special tax treatment afforded to MICs under the Income Tax Act.
 For this reason, the majority of our funds are invested in residential mortgage loans, with any balance held in bank deposits.
 At times we also invest our funds in construction, commercial and interim mortgage loans; however, this is not our primary investment focus.
-Most new mortgages are issued with terms that are one year or less and interest rates that range between 9.25% and 14.20%.
+Most new mortgages are issued with terms that range between one and two years and interest rates that range between 7.50% and 12.95%.
 Majority of our mortgages are issued at variable rates that are dependent on the RBC prime rate.
 No funds are ever loaned to one of our principals or officers.
 We ensure that the types of mortgage loans we have invested in, and will continue to invest in, are consistent with the criteria for a MIC under the Income Tax Act.
 By adhering to these Income Tax Act criteria, we should be accorded the 'flow through' tax treatment given to MICs which results in no tax obligations arising in respect of our net income, all of which is intended to be distributed in the form of dividends to our Preferred Shareholders.
 See item 6 "Income Tax Consequences and RRSP Eligibility".